 docker-compose.ymlwith production passwords- Firebase/Supabase config files

-The naive approach — create a blank demo project, copy files over, ask Claude Code to edit them, copy back — is perfectly safe.
+The naive approach (create a blank demo project, copy files over, ask Claude Code to edit them, copy back) is perfectly safe.
 It’s also perfectly miserable.
 I tried it for a week and wanted to throw my laptop out the window.
 So I tested four strategies over the last three months.
 Here’s what actually works.

-What Claude Code Actually Sees
+What Does Claude Code Actually See in Your Project?

 First, let’s clear up a common misconception.
 Claude Code doesn’t automatically scan your entire project.
 It requests file access.
 You approve or deny.
 This is good.